 Recurring billing transactions are a frequent source of chargebacks for merchants, often of the friendly fraud variety.

-However, some merchants do themselves no favors by obscuring the details and subsequent charges of free trial offers, or by deliberately making it hard to cancel a subscription in the vain hopes that customers will just give up and relent to monthly charges.
-American Express and other card networks have revised the rules around recurring billings in recent years to protect consumers, make it easier for them to cancel unwanted subscription services, and require transparency around free trials and promotional offers.
+However, some subscription merchants do themselves no favors by obscuring the details and subsequent charges of free trial offers, or by deliberately making it hard to cancel a subscription in the vain hope that customers will just give up and accept the monthly charges.
+American Express and other card networks have revised the rules around recurring billings in recent years to protect customers, make it easier for them to cancel unwanted subscription services, and require transparency around free trials and promotional offers.

 This reason code is also very commonly used in friendly fraud.
 You will often see parents attempting to dispute subscriptions that their children signed up for, despite the fact that the transaction is ineligible for a chargeback because they allowed their child access to the credit card.
 Cardholders who know that disputes can be rejected on these grounds may falsely claim that an unknown fraudster placed the transaction.